Dear Parents, Guardians and Students:

 Welcome back to Percy Priest Elementary School for the 2020-21 year!
 This year will look very different from year’s past so please be patient as this information will be updated regularly.
 We hope you have had an enjoyable summer and are ready to return for the coming school year.

 Tuesday, August 4th, 2020 – 1st day of school!
 1/2 day for Kindergarten.
 Students are expected this week to log into Schoology.

 New Student Enrollment/ Registration

-For your convenience, the class rosters for 2018-19 will be posted on the PPE front porch on Thursday, August 3rd at 1:00 pm. ***Class assignments may change if actual student enrollment differs significantly from the amount projected prior to school opening.
+For your convenience, the class rosters for 2020-21 will be posted on Membership Toolkit on Friday, July 24th by 12 pm. ***Class assignments may change if actual student enrollment differs significantly from the amount projected prior to school opening.
 You will be contacted if any changes are made.